Stuart Forster asks what is the world’s best pub and suggests De Beyerd in Breda, the Netherlands, as a contender for that accolade.

+Could the world’s best pub be De Beyerd in Breda, the Netherlands?
 Naming the world’s best pub would be tricky.
 Would it be measured on the quality of drinks, décor or popularity?
-De Beyerd, in the Dutch city of Breda, would be one of my nominations if I was ever asked to name contenders.
+De Beyerd would be one of my nominations if I was ever asked to name contenders.

 Old beer adverts and framed photos hang among decorations on De Beyerd’s wood-panelled walls.
 Beer steins are ranged on shelves and in glass cabinets.
 A handful of the tables are even topped by carpets.

 The world’s best pub?

 Seats at outdoor tables stand under umbrellas and are warmed by glowing heaters on chilly evenings.
 The popular café-bar stands within a few paces of the Stedelijk Museum Breda.

 “It’s a family pub.
 People come from a young age, then they go and study elsewhere.
 They come back when they are older…when they are 40 to 50, and so on.
 It’s for every age.
 All kinds of people come here,” says Jos, who has been De Beyerd’s manager since 1992.